phusion/traveling-ruby/TUTORIAL-2.md

 ## Conclusion

+In this tutorial you've learned how to work with gem dependencies.
 You can download the end result of this tutorial at https://github.com/phusion/traveling-ruby-gems-demo.

+But this tutorial does not cover native extensions.
+To learn how to deal with native extensions, go to [tutorial 3](TUTORIAL-3.md).